Draco309/Snazzy-Window-Manager/README.md

 Q. How did you create the amber colour scheme shown in the screenshots?

 A. The colour schemes for st and swm itself are defined in their respective config.h files.
 The colour scheme for firefox-developer-edition is obtained by using the firefox Gruvbox theme and by setting the hex colour codes used in the preferences menu.
-I use #f68516 for links, #dcdcdc for text and #282828 for the background.
+I use #f68516 for links, #dcdcdc for text and #4c4c4c for the background.
 The GTK Arc-Gruvbox theme and the Numix icon themes (I use Sardi Mono Numix) are available as pkgbuilds from the AUR.
-The termite theme is included in my Dotfiles repo.
-For Gedit, I use the gruvbox-dark theme created by Gordon Chiam : https://github.com/gchiam
+The termite theme and Gedit themes are included in my Dotfiles repo.

 Q. How do I change the colour scheme in swm?